It’s tough being The People. BGR can help.

 BGR is open to the public.

-At www.bgr.org, you can access an archive of BGR’s reports, press releases, information on new developments, and hundreds of links to sites covering governmental issues.
+At www.bgr.org, you can access an archive of BGR’s reports, press releases, and information on new developments.
 BGR also produces Breakfast Briefings, early morning forums that present current information on hot topics in the New Orleans metropolitan area.